jamesolaoluwa/PlatePilot/README.md

 # 🥗 PlatePilot
 **Eat smarter.
 Save more.
 Live healthier.**
-A smart meal-planning app built for college students to help balance nutrition and budget while organizing weekly meals.
+A smart meal-planning app I built for college students like myself to help balance nutrition and budget while organizing weekly meals.

 ---